 If we wake someone from a deep sleep, he may either regain waking consciousness without ado or he may respond to us more or less haphasardly.
-Compare the sleepwalkers who may talk and do many ordinary things, but out of control, for example when they in the wrong place for a pyjamas stroll.
+Compare the sleepwalkers who may talk and do many ordinary things, but out of control, for example when they walk about in the wrong place for a pyjamas stroll.

 This brings us to the American sleep talker Edgar Cayce.
 He was asked many things when he was sound asleep, and because he talked then, what he said was recorded and filed.
 Books have came out of it, many books, classes and seminars.

 After all, deep sleep talk requires thinking from the deeps.
 A deep thinker is the same as a philosopher.
 Thus, Edgar Cayce was a philosopher.

 Philosophy is largely propositions (talk) that sre not verified.
 Some may be verified later on, but if so, it is no longer pure philosophy, but part of some other scientific or scholarly discipline, just because it is grounded.

 As for the content of Edgar Cayce's deep sleep answers to questions put to him, it may be sorted and compared to what others have expressed - through comparative endeavours.
 If what he has said seems illogical or does not make sense, there is wisdom here:

 There is nothing so absurd but some philosopher has said it.
 [Cicero, De Divinatione.]

 While deep asleep, Cayce said things after others had put him questions.
 What he was asked and what he answered were recorded, and the corpus is known as the Edgar Cayce Readings.
 Others have taken out some parts of it for topical collections, like "Cayce Astrology".
 Such collectons consist of gleaning of his general advice and details for the rounds of questions and answers, as the case may be.
 In two books on Cayce the term Philosophy appears as a topic.
 One is There is a River by Thomas Sugrue, and another is Many Mansions by Gina Cerminara.
 Further book data is near the end of the page.

 The Cayce Philosophy